 Affiliate Disclosure

-Transparency matters to us.
+Transparency is important to us.
 Here's exactly how StackCoast makes money and what it means for you.

 What is an affiliate commission?

-When you click certain links on StackCoast — such as "Try [Tool] Free" or "Get Started" buttons — and sign up for a paid plan, the software company may pay us a commission.
-This comes from the vendor's marketing budget.
+When you click certain links on StackCoast โ such as "Try Free" or "Get Started" buttons โ and sign up for a paid plan, the software company may pay us a commission.
+This comes from the vendor's marketing budget, not your pocket.
 You pay exactly the same price whether you use our link or visit the vendor directly.

 What this site is and isn't

-StackCoast is an informational comparison resource.
-We are not software consultants, financial advisors, or procurement specialists.
+StackCoast is an informational comparison resource โ not a software consultant, financial advisor, or procurement specialist.
 Nothing on this site constitutes professional advice of any kind.

-The comparisons on this site present general information about software tools.
+Our comparisons present general information about software tools.
 They are not recommendations tailored to your specific business needs, budget, technical environment, or circumstances.
 You are solely responsible for evaluating whether any software product is appropriate for your use case before purchasing.

 Affiliate relationships and editorial content